tldr-pages/tldr/pages/common/bundletool.md

 `bundletool install-apks --apks={{path/to/file.apks}}`

-- Estimate the download size of the application:
+- Estimate the download size of an application:

 `bundletool get-size total --apks={{path/to/file.apks}}`